On the shortest open cubic equations: The new shortest open equations

 which implies that $ \left(\frac{\beta}{2}\right)_3=\omega^2\neq 1. $ This, together with \eqref{betasymbol}, contradicts Theorem \ref{th:gencubic}, and proves that equation \eqref{eq:og} has no integer solutions. \end{proof}

 After equation \eqref{eq:og} is resolved in Theorem \ref{th:og}, the five equations listed in Table \ref{tab:cubshortest} are the only cubic equations of length $l \leq 12+\log_2 3$ for which Problem \ref{prob:cub} remains open.
 The reader is invited either to find an integer solution to any of these equations or to prove that none exists.

-See \cite{grechuk2024systematic} for a continually updated list of the current shortest open equations in other categories.
+We remark that the length defined in \eqref{eq:lengthdef} is not the only way to order Diophantine equations.
+For example, one may also order equations by \emph{size}, $H(P)$, defined in \cite{MR4823864} as

+where $a_i$ and $d_i$ are the same as in \eqref{eq:lengthdef}.
+Note that $H(P)$ corresponds to $L(P)$ in \eqref{eq:lengthdef}, but with the product replaced by a sum.
+If equations are ordered by size $H$, the current smallest cubic equation for which Problem~\ref{prob:cub} remains open is

+of size $H=35$, which is the first entry in Table~\ref{tab:cubshortest}.
+See \cite{grechuk2024systematic} for a continually updated list of the smallest and shortest open equations in various categories.
+Despite the non-uniqueness of ordering methods, we consider the length \eqref{eq:lengthdef} to be the most natural choice; it approximates the number of symbols needed to write down an equation as a sum of monomials, assuming the power symbol is not used (e.g., writing $y^2z$ as $yyz$) and all coefficients are written in binary.